fledit-sh/fsfw-from-zero/ws-ipc/README.md

 # Inter-Process Communication (IPC) with the FSFW

 IPC is a necessary tool to let software entities communicate with each other.
-In general, for any Software, there are two primary ways for software entities to communicated with each other:
+In general, for any Software, there are two primary ways for software entities to communicate with each other:

  1. Shared Memory.
 If memory is shared between threads or tasks, memory access needs to be protected with a lock, also commonly called Mutex.